WordPress: The Premium CMS That Transforms Your Website

 How do integration capabilities and total cost of ownership affect your choice?

-Integration capability determines how easily your CMS links to CRMs, email platforms, payment gateways and analytics tools that underpin sales and marketing.
+Integration capability determines how easily your CMS integrates with CRMs, email platforms, payment gateways, and analytics tools that underpin sales and marketing.
 A healthy plugin marketplace simplifies connections but needs vetting for quality and ongoing maintenance.
 Total cost of ownership includes one‑off design and development, hosting and subscription fees, plugin licences and the labour for updates and content.
 When assessing TCO, separate build costs from predictable ongoing expenses and ask providers for sample maintenance packages so you can compare like-for-like.

 What role does SEO friendliness play in CMS selection?